 CAUTION !!!
 Never force the pressure connection screw or the gas valve will be damaged!

 Never use an open flame to check for gas leaks, or a fire or an explosion could result causing severe personal injury or death!

-14.5 - Operating at high altitudes
+13.5 - Operating at high altitudes

-For installations in the United States:
+For installation in the United States and in Canada: